-Steve Willsey, Attorney at Law, has represented numerous victims of car crashes and other preventable accidents in the Indianapolis area for over 25 years.
+Steve Willsey, Attorney at Law, has represented numerous victims of car crashes and other preventable accidents in the Indianapolis area since 1983.
 A sole practitioner who is 100% devoted to those who have suffered injuries or wrongful death due to others’ negligent conduct, Steve personally handles each case because he understands that each client deserves his full attention.

 In addition to receiving the prestigious “AV-Preeminent” Martindale-Hubbell rating from his peers, Steve has also been recognized by “Best Lawyers in America” and is a member of the “Million Dollar Advocates Forum.”
 He does not simply accept whatever amount an insurance company offers to an accident victim.
 His willingness to see cases through to trial when necessary has sometimes resulted in jury verdicts as high as $5 million.